wdporter/i-am-that-vuepress/highlights/readme.md

 # [14.
 Appearances and the Reality](/14-appearances-and-the-reality/)

-**M:**&ensp;Of course, everything is interlinked.
+&emsp;Of course, everything is interlinked.
 And therefore everything has numberless causes.
 The entire universe contributes to the least thing.
 A thing is as it is because the world is as it is.
 You see, you deal in gold ornaments and I — in gold.
 Between the different ornaments there is no causal relation.
 When you melt down an ornament to make another, there is no causal relation between the two.
 The common factor is the gold.
 But you cannot say gold is the cause.
 It cannot be called a cause, for it causes nothing by itself.
 It is reflected in the mind as ‘I am’, as the ornament’s particular name and shape.
 Yet all is only gold.
 In the same way reality makes everything possible and yet, nothing that makes a thing what it is, its name and form, comes from reality.

 ## [18.
 To Know What You Are, Find What You Are Not](/18-to-know-what-you-are-find-out-what-you-are-not/)

-**M:**&ensp;All I know is that whatever depends is not real.
+&emsp;All I know is that whatever depends is not real.
 The real is truly independent.
 Since the existence of the person depends on the existence of the world and it is circumscribed and defined by the world, it cannot be real.

 ## [20.
 The Supreme is Beyond All](/20-the-supreme-is-beyond-all/)

-**M:**&ensp;The source of consciousness cannot be an object in consciousness.
+&emsp;The source of consciousness cannot be an object in consciousness.
 To know the source is to *be* the source.
 When you realise that you are not the person, but the pure and calm witness, and that fearless awareness is your very beïng, you *are* the beïng.
 It is the source, the Inexhaustible Possibility.

 ## [26.
 Personality, an Obstacle](/26-personality-an-obstacle/)

-**M:**&ensp;Go home, take charge of your father’s business, look after your parents in their old age.
+&emsp;Go home, take charge of your father’s business, look after your parents in their old age.
 Marry the girl who is waiting for you, be loyal, be simple and be humble.
 Hide your virtue, live silently.
 The five senses and the three qualities (<span data-tippy-content="Attributes, qualities.
 In <em>Samkhya</em> philosophy the three attributes of the cosmic substance (<em>prakriti</em>) are: illuminating (<em>sattva</em>), activating (<em>rajas</em>) and restraining (<em>tamas</em>).">gunas</span>) are your eight steps in *yoga*.
 And ‘I am’ is the Great Reminder (<span data-tippy-content="The great incantation (see <em>mantra</em>).">mahamantra</span>).
 You can learn from them all you need to know.
 Be attentive, enquire ceaselessly.
 That is all.

 ## [29.
 Living is Life’s Only Purpose](/29-living-is-lifes-only-purpose/)

-Yet, all this is so in the mind only.
+&emsp;Yet, all this is so in the mind only.
 As I see it, there is really nothing of the kind.
 In the great mirror of consciousness images arise and disappear and only memory gives them continuity.
 And memory is material — destructible, perishable and transient.
 On such flimsy foundations we build a sense of